rgwch/novelist/README.md

 * salt: an initialization value for the encryption.
 Each installation of Novelist should have an individual salt, but within one installation, the salt should always remain the same.
 Decryption of a file is only possible with the same salt as was used for encryption.
 * port: the port where the server should listen.
 Do not change in development mode.
 * timeout: If no interaction is received from a client within that time (in seconds), the current book of that client is saved and closed.
 * encryption: If true, the .novel files are compressed and encrypted.
-If false, they're just plaintext failes, consisting of stringified JSON.
+If false, they're just plaintext files, consisting of stringified JSON.

 You can have a 'production.json' with values to override the default values in production mode.
 You might want to override e.g. the port setting.